Breast Cancer “Previvor” Uses Knowledge as Power

 “I was excited when I came to the hospital the morning of my mastectomy, but I didn’t know how hard it was going to be,” says Vanessa.
 “Everything went so well, and I’m stronger for it now.”

-Vanessa had two surgeries, both performed by Northwestern Medicine Plastic Surgeon Neil A. Fine, MD.
+Vanessa had two surgeries, both performed by Northwestern Medicine Plastic Surgeon Neil A. Fine, MD, an expert in breast reconstruction surgery, at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital.
 The first was to remove her breast tissue and insert tissue expanders in preparation for the second surgery, the exchange surgery, when Dr. Fine swapped in permanent breast implants.

 Vanessa, who took care of her mom during her second battle with breast cancer, found herself on the receiving end of care.
 “It was humbling,” she says.
 “The healing process had ups and downs, but my family members were my biggest champions.”

 Now, Vanessa can “do cartwheels and handstands,” and has taken it upon herself to arm others with knowledge of the BRCA2 gene mutation.